-We found that Flandreau Indian School, an off-reservation boarding school located in Flandreau, SD, had an outdated comprehensive needs assessment that did not address a number of critical areas.
-Since the assessment was incomplete, specific needs of the school's unique student population may remain unknown to school administrators, leaving the school unable to effectively prioritize its resources to ensure the successful educational achievement of its student population.
+We found that CCS, located on the Cherokee Reservation in Cherokee, NC, had mostly complete comprehensive needs assessments for a portion of its student population, thus, the specific needs of those students should have been known to school administrators.
+The comprehensive needs assessments, however, did not extend to the elementary school.
+The needs of the elementary school's unique population, therefore, may be unknown to school administrators, potentially leaving CCS unable to effectively prioritize its resources to ensure the successful educational achievement of its entire student population.

 In addition, school children may have mastered conversational English but may not be able to express themselves effectively using academic English, the formal written, auditory, and visual language used in learning environments.
 All states require some type of English language learner (ELL) assessment that ranges from simply asking parents to identify the primary language spoken in the home to a formal test administered to all students.
-We found that Flandreau Indian School officials had administered ELL assessments as required.
+We found that CCS officials had administered ELL assessments as required.

-We make one recommendation that, if implemented, should improve educational achievement efforts at the Flandreau Indian School.
+We make one recommendation that, if implemented, should improve educational achievement efforts at Cherokee Central Schools.